mchmarny/dapr-demos/daprized-ingress/README.md

 ![](img/diagram.png)

 > This how-to assumes you already have Dapr installed in your cluster.
-If not, consider the opinionated install [here](../setup).
+If not, consider the opinionated install [here](../setup) or the fully documented instruction in [Dapr docs](https://docs.dapr.io/operations/hosting/kubernetes/).

 ## Setup

-To make this how-to more reproducable, start by defining the namespace where your NGINX ingress is/will be located:
+To make this how-to more reproducible, start by defining the namespace where your NGINX ingress is/will be located:

 ```shell
 export INGRESS_NAMESPACE="default"